IntelLabs/flrc/README.md

 compiler][mlton], and a C/C++ compiler.

 All released code has only been tested to work on x86 64-bit Linux distros, although they were originally written for x86 32-bit Windows.
+At least 4GB of free memory is advised for compiling FLRC.

 To install: